thomasfr/node-konsole/README.md

 setInterval(doSomething, 4200);

 // Without registering any listener to console, nothing will ever be written to stdout or elsewhere.
 Its completly up to you
+// to handle console events
-// The callbacks scope is konsole, so you have access to utility functions like write (process.stdout.write) and format (util.format) console.on("message", function (level, label, args, pid, pType, trace, diff) {
+console.on("message", function (level, label, args, pid, pType, trace, diff) {
     this.write(" " + label + " " + pType + ":" + pid + "\t" + level.toUpperCase() + "\t" + (diff !== null ? "+" + diff + "ms " : "" ) + (trace.path ? "(" + trace.path : "") + (trace.line ? ":" + trace.line + ") " : "") + "'" + this.format.apply(this, args) + "'");
 });

-var bar = require("bar");

-// you can also create multiple konsoles with a different label. var konsole = Konsole("konsole");
+// you can also create multiple konsoles with a different label.
+// We want to relay events from this konsole to our "main" console object
+// so we add it to the relay call. var konsole = Konsole("konsole");

 // Lets assume that socketio, express or any other library are using konsole.
 // To get all logs from those modules we would just relay those konsole events
-// We can do this just with:
-console.relay(socketio.konsole, express.konsole, konsole);
+// You can add as many konsole objects as you like. console.relay(socketio.konsole, express.konsole, konsole);

+// bar module itself does not export a konsole object, but uses
+// console.* directly.
+If you let Konsole override console it will
+//  catch all logs and it will trigger a message event instead of writing to stdout. var bar = require("bar");

 konsole.log("konsole");

-console.log("This log message gets not written to stdout"); // It will emit a 'message' event and a 'log' event. console.info("Instead it emits an event on which you can listen with additional information"); // It will emit a 'message' event and a 'info' event. function doSomething() {
+console.log("This log message gets not written to stdout"); // This will emit a 'message' event and a 'log' event. console.info("Instead it emits an event on which you can listen with additional information"); // This will emit a 'message' event and a 'info' event. function doSomething() {
     konsole.info("I did something");
 }